Malfunctions of equipment happen “they happen, and you can get blown away –Lee Paige”.

 The next malfunction is a misfire.
 A misfire occurs when you pull the trigger on a loaded firearm and nothing happens.
 I have seen this occur most often when shooters over lubricate their firearms and/or use things like WD-40 instead of gun oil.
 WD-40 is a penetrate and not a lubricant, and it has a tendency to penetrate the gap around a centerfire primer and deactivate the explosive compound.
 Common sense would dictate that the way you remedy a misfire is to eject the round and charge the firearm with a fresh round.
 However, before you do that you need to know about the third type of ammunition malfunction.

-In closing, I don’t want anyone to think I am against reloading, or think that the average reload is any better or worse than the average factory round.
-But, in my experience, I have had much more ammunition malfunctions in reloaded rounds that I made than I have had from rounds I bought commercially.
-That is because when I started reloading I did pay close enough attention, and after a few close calls I stopped reloading completely until I was ready to learn the correct ways of doing things.
+In closing, I don’t want anyone to think I am against reloading.
+Don’t assume that the average reload is any better or worse than the average factory round.
+However, in my experience, I have had much more ammunition malfunctions in reloaded rounds.
+That is because when I started reloading I did pay close enough attention.
+After a few close calls I stopped reloading completely until I was ready to learn the correct ways of doing things.